 Since its inception in 1991, the NHES has fielded topical survey modules about early childhood care and education, children's readiness for school, parents' perceptions of school safety and discipline, before- and after-school activities of school-age children, participation in adult and career education, parents' involvement in their children's education, school choice, homeschooling, and civic involvement.

-Since 2007, the NHES has focused on four main topics: young children's care and education before school , participation in adult training and education, parents' involvement in their children's education–including school choice–and homeschooling.
+Since 2019, NHES has focused on three main topics: young children's care and education before school, parents' involvement in their children's education—including school choice—and homeschooling.